cta-observatory/dl1-data-handler/README.md

 conda env list
 ```

-## Installation in Python (Not recommended):

-The same installation procedure can be done in a non-Anaconda version of Python, however this is not recommended due to the small chance of dependency issues or other bugs.
-Alternatively, the installation can be done in a virtualenv environment.

 ## Dependencies

-See requirements.txt for the full list of dependencies.
+See requirements.txt or environment.yml for the full list of dependencies.

 The main dependencies are:

 for image_extractor:

+* Python 3 (3.6)
 * PyTables
 * NumPy
 * ctapipe